Psalms For Life

 Psalm 120

-Though our tongues (and computer keyboards) can speak truth and bless others, they can also deceive and divide.
-The psalmist here prays for rescue from their incendiary powers.
+While our tongues (and keyboards) can speak truth and bless, they can also deceive and curse.
+The psalmist here prays for rescue from the tongue’s incendiary powers.

 A song of ascents.